 Please note: BCEHS can only consider claims for financial hardship from Canadian residents.
 New immigrants and visitors are not eligible to claim financial hardship.
 New immigrants sign a declaration saying they or a sponsor will cover any medical costs, and visitors are expected to have extended medical and/or travel insurance before arriving in British Columbia.

-If you have reviewed the Financial Hardship Appeal information and wish to apply, please provide the following:
+If you have reviewed the financial hardship appeal information and wish to apply, please provide the following:

-- A copy of applicant’s (and spouse’s, if applicable) most recent Canada Revenue Agency Notice of Assessment
+- A copy of the applicant’s (and spouse’s, if applicable) most recent Canada Revenue Agency Notice of Assessment

 - Other documents that you feel may support your claim of financial hardship

-- If someone has Power of Attorney or another legal representation agreement and is signing on your behalf, include a copy of the agreement
+- If someone has power of attorney or another legal representation agreement and, is signing on your behalf, include a copy of the agreement

-BC Ambulance Service – Ambulance Billing
+BCEHS – Ambulance Billing

-PO Box 9676 Stn Prov Govt
+PO Box 9600 Stn Prov Govt

 Victoria BC V8W 9P7

-Toll Free: 1-800-665-7199
+Toll free: 1-800-665-7199